GSmithApps/hindent/README.md

 # Parsing Spec

+- the transpiler supports literate programming.
+So, most of the source code is natural language.
+  - to denote a block of code, put a lone period on a line before the code, and a lone period on a line after the code.
 - the parser/transpiler will put a new line after the source code to ensure the final dedent is correct
 - any amount of whitespace that contributes to a blank line